Managing Patient Expectations: The Threat Perspective

 In either case, the patient is already feeling some level of distress when they initiate contact.
 Between then and the moment they reach your chair, many pivotal things can happen without your input.

 By the time you see your patient, they’ve already had multiple points of contact with your practice.
-They’ve looked up your details, booked an appointment, checked in with your reception team, sat in your waiting room, and perhaps chatted to your staff.
+They’ve looked up your details, booked an appointment, checked in with your reception team, sat in your waiting room, and perhaps chatted with your staff.

 It sounds fairly straightforward, doesn’t it?
 However, a 2019 editorial in the British Journal of Medical Practitioners (BJMP) offers a very different perspective on this experience.